My obsession is Arabic Calligraphy

 My journey of Khatt-Al-Arabiy has led me to exciting things.
 Since Novemeber 2017, at the request and invitation of local artist Nisa Gaibie, I hosted our first Arabic Calligraphy introduction course.
 The class was full, but more full of joy and excitement as I met amazing people and made new friends, Alhamdulillah.
 The 1 month crash course became popular and ever since, many people have completed the course whilst some achieved certificates for completing the 100 day challenge.

-This year I have joined the South African Foundation For Islamic Art and as a member, exhibiting my work was a first for me.
 Over the past few years I have done mostly commissioned work for friends, family and their networks, and most of these paintings were not photographed due to privacy.
 I hope to be documenting more of my work on this website so that it would encourage me to improve my knowledge and skills.

 Last but not least, I would like to mention that I do have another passion which is a different art.
 It is the Malay Martial Art called Seni Silat or Pencak Silat.
 You can hop over to our website www.senisilatcapetown.co.za if this interests you :)